-We have prepared this statement for the benefit of tenants and guarantors to explain our policy and procedures in relation to the collection of rent, payment delays, payment plans and how rent arrears are pursued.
+This statement explains our policy and procedures for the collection of rent, payment delays, payment plans and how rent arrears are pursued.

 Rent cannot be witheld for any reason unless statutory housing law changes.

 It provides clarity and transparency on tenants legal obligations to pay rent due and accommod8's delegated authority to collect it.